Vanille-N/fling/README.md

 Here's a concrete example: I would have liked to extract `get_filename`, `write_game`, `load_game`, `write_file`, `load_file` into a single module dedicated to file IO.
 Unfortunately `load_game` and `write_game` must know of the `game` internals, and `get_filename` has to be able to call functions from `draw.ml`, which the level of `rules.ml` doesn't allow.
 `load_file` and `write_file` must also know of `loop` and `main`.
 Since `game.ml` is the highest module in the dependency tree, it is hard to do without splitting these related functions between multiple files.
 Workarounds can be found, like passing continuation functions as parameters, but it quickly becomes overdone.
 Putting each function where it has the visibility it needs does not make for a satisfying structure, but it is the easiest way.

+- I don't really like OCaml's build process and error messages.
+The type checker is incredibly useful, but the absence of type indicators on function signatures makes for errors that are a few steps too late.
+Mismatched types in function A leads to wrong type inference in function B which leads to a type error in function C. Having to guess from the error message that the actual issue lies in A 50 lines before the line displayed on the error message is sometimes frustrating.
+To this is added the fact that the lack of clear end-of-function delimiters leads to missing parentheses causing syntax errors on the start of the next function definition.
+Because of this error messages are often useless.
+`ocamlbuild` feels hackish as well, although it is easier to deal with than `ocamlc`.

+On the other hand, I very much enjoyed working with the graphical interface, which is something I had never done either in OCaml or at this level with only drawing primitives.
+My previous experience with graphics libraries is restricted to Python's TkInter and Matplotlib and C++'s Qt, all of which have higher-level drawing APIs and more convoluted event management.
+Altogether I had a lot of fun implementing this project.